r7wang/stock-up/doc/architecture/kafka/README.md

 ### Using [telegraf](https://github.com/influxdata/telegraf)
-This option uses `telegraf`, a pretty popular server agent for collecting metrics in conjunction with `Jolokia`, an agent that runs alongside Kafka and exposes JMX remotely via HTTP.
+This option uses `telegraf`, a pretty popular server agent for collecting metrics in conjunction with `Jolokia`, an agent that runs alongside Kafka and exposes JMX remotely via HTTP. `Jolokia` can be integrated directly into the Kafka image with minimal effort.

-Implementation details TBD.
+A key benefit of this implementation is that metrics can be viewed directly using a browser. `telegraf` is also a very popular agent with support for many types of inputs and outputs.
+It integrates well with `InfluxDB` and together, they form two parts of the TICK stack.
+Overall, this is a pretty good solution.